coretrix/hitrix/README.md

 ```

-You can register different DI services and dev-panel before you build your server.
+You are able register DI services in your `main.go` file in that way:
-For example your main.go file can looks like that:

 ```go
 package main